prune998/cilium/Documentation/concepts/networking/ipam/eni.rst

 Create a CNI configuration
 --------------------------

 Create a ``cni-config.yaml`` file based on the template below.
+The ``subnet-tags`` field is a tag filter used to identify the subnets to consider when assigning new IPs to nodes.
 Fill in the ``subnet-tags`` field, assuming that the subnets in AWS have the tags applied to them:

 .. code-block:: yaml